PGAP6

-Transmembrane protein 8A is a protein that in humans is encoded by the TMEM8A gene (16p13.3.).
-Evolutionarily, TMEM8A orthologs are found in primates and mammals and in a few more distantly related species.
-TMEM8A contains five transmembrane domains and one EGF-like domain which are all highly conserved in the ortholog space.
-Although there is no confirmed function of TMEM8A, through analyzing expression and experimental data, it is predicted that TMEM8A is an adhesion protein that plays a role in keeping T-cells in their resting state.
+Post-GPI attachment to proteins factor 6 is an enzyme that in humans is encoded by the PGAP6 gene (previously TMEM8A).
+The PGAP6 protein that acts as a phospholipase A2 as part of the GPI-anchor maturation process.

 Gene

 Locus

 The human gene TMEM8A is found on chromosome 16 at the band 16p13.3.

 The span of this gene on chromosome 16 spans from base pair 420,773 to 437,113 making this gene 16,340 base pairs in length.
 This gene is found on the minus strand of the chromosome.
 There are no known isoforms.

 Aliases

 TMEM8A is also known as Transmembrane protein 8A, Transmembrane Protein 6, Five-Span Transmembrane Protein M83, TMEM6, TMEM8, Transmembrane protein 8 and M83.

 Homology

 Paralogs

 There are two paralogs for TMEM8A found in humans, C9orf127 and TMEM8C.
 Both of these paralogs are found on Chromosome 9.

 Orthologs

 The ortholog space of TMEM8A is fairly narrow, with the majority of orthologs found in mammals and in particular primates with only a few exceptions.